MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 This article explains how to install Machine Learning Server 9.2.1 on a standalone Windows server that has an internet connection.
 If your server has restrictions on internet access, see [offline installation](machine-learning-server-windows-offline.md).

-If you previously installed R Server 9.x, you can do an in-place upgrade to Machine Learning 9.2.1 with R Server.
-An 8.x version can run side-by-side 9.x, unaffected by the new installation.
+The installation path for Machine Learning Server is new.
+If R Server 9.x is present, Machine Learning 9.2.1 is installed side-by-side.
+We recommend uninstalling the previous version.
+Because 9.2.1 is backward compatible, it is not necessary to have both.

 ## System requirements